 A common way of solving these kinds of problems in other organisations is to use deprecation.

-It is proposed to introduce a mechanism for deprecation for attributes, data types, IOCs, operations and notifications for the cases when non backwards compatible changes are needed to be done.
+It is proposed to introduce a mechanism for deprecation for attributes, data types, IOCs, operations and notifications for the cases when non-backwards compatible changes are needed to be done.

-The proposal is to include a deprecation mechanism in the SA5 methodology, so that it can be used in SA5 TSs when non backwards compatible changes are done.
+The proposal is to include a deprecation mechanism in the SA5 methodology, so that it can be used in SA5 TSs when non-backwards compatible changes are done.

 Examples of non-backwards compatible changes: